donaldtmcknight/Proportional-histograms-and-density-plots-in-ggplot/Tutorial_git.md

     -   **NOTE1** you must multiply the y values by the binwidth (see earlier code) in geom_line for this to plot correctly
-    -   **NOTE2** make sure the range of x values on the simplified graph extends beyond the range of values present or else the mean line may not be calculated correctly
+    -   **NOTE2** make sure the range of x values on the simplified graph extends beyond the range of x values present in the data or else the mean line may not be calculated correctly (you can adjust the x axis to whatever values you want in the final plot)
 -   I have provided the function get.mean.density to simplify this
 -   First let’s make our starting graph
 -   I’m going to use a different data set to demonstrate this